Sirmov/Sirmov/README.md

 ### 🌱 I’m currently learning:

-- ASP.NET Core MVC
+- HTML & CSS
-- Web API
+- React

 ### 📫 How to reach me: